 Overall, Wilson saw playing time in 13 games during the 2019 season.
 He accounted for 30 catches, 432 yards, and 5 touchdowns.
 Several games provided bright flashes of his potential.
 In the Maryland game, he hauled in 4 passes for 82 yards and a score.
 Against Michigan, he ran up the count with 118 yards and a touchdown on just 3 receptions.

 Another wave of Ohio State receivers — K.J.
 Hill, Binjimen Victor, and Austin Mack — left the program before the 2020 season, prepping Wilson for an increased role.
 For those unfamiliar with Wilson, his 2020 breakout came out of nowhere.
 But for those who knew his origins, it was only a matter of time before he exploded onto the college football scene.

-Suiting up for 8 games in 2020, Wilson amassed 723 yards and 6 touchdowns for the Buckeyes on just 43 catches.
+Suiting up for eight games in 2020, Wilson amassed 723 yards and 6 touchdowns for the Buckeyes on just 43 catches.
 He served as one of the team’s leading receivers alongside Chris Olave, averaging an excellent 16.8 yards per catch.
-He earned All-Big Ten recognition for his performance, but the Ohio State WR isn’t done yet.
+He earned All-Big Ten recognition for his performance, but the Ohio State WR wasn’t done yet.

 After his 2020 season, Wilson was already a popular pick in 2022 NFL mock drafts.
 2021 only solidified his reputation.
 70 catches, 1,058 yards, and 12 touchdowns later, Wilson is widely considered a future first-round pick, and many label him as WR1 of the 2022 class.
 Upon review of his tape, that label is rightly placed.